At what age do you start seeing patients?

 Do you charge interest?

-If I need to be pre-medicated for the dentist, do I need to be pre-medicated for the orthodontist?
+I need to be pre-medicated for dental visits.
+Should I take my medication before visiting the orthodontist?

 Do retainers need to be worn after braces?